microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem/ControllersPointersAndFocus.md

 1. The set of controllers that a pointer is valid for.
-For example, the PokePointer is responsible for "poking" objects with a finger, and is, by default, marked as only supporting the Articulated Hand controller type.
+For example, the PokePointer is responsible for "poking" objects with a finger, and is, by default, marked as only supporting the articulated hand controller type.
 2. The handedness that the pointer supports.
 All inbox pointers are configured to work with any hand - it's possible to restrict a pointer to only being instantiated for a specific hand (left/right) by changing its handedness configuration.